BUEC500C1/news-analyzer-mhammas/TextNLPAnalysis/README.md

 ## Purpose

-An API to discover perform nlp analysis (e.g. sentiment analysis) on a given text.
+An API to perform nlp analysis (e.g. sentiment analysis) on a given text.

 ## Implementation Details